-The 45 mm cushion-shaped case houses their well-known P.2002/3 manufacture-made hand-wound movement that provides the watch with a formidable power reserve of 192 hours (that’s 8 days!) which may come especially handy if you don’t plan to wear the piece on a daily basis.
+The 45 mm cushion-shaped case houses their well-known P.2002/3 manufacture-made hand-wound movement that provides the PAM384 with a formidable power reserve of 192 hours (that’s 8 days!) which may come especially handy if you don’t plan to wear the piece on a daily basis.

-Introduced in early 2000s, the mechanism features a daringly modern layout with only minimal decoration on its three-quarter plate, which is limited to polished screws, beveling and fine machine-brushing.
-After their earlier Valjoux-based mechanisms that looked a bit archaic to my taste, this new engine makes a very strong impression.
-While some may find the mechanism not particularly attractive in its deceptive simplicity, it surely looks different than movements powering similarly priced timekeepers made by IWC and other majors.
+Introduced in the early 2000s, the mechanism features a daringly modern layout with only minimal decoration on its three-quarter plate, which is limited to polished screws, beveling and fine machine-brushing.
+After their earlier Valjoux-based mechanisms that looked a bit archaic to my taste, this new engine makes a strong impression.
+While some may find the mechanism not particularly attractive in its deceptive simplicity, it sure looks different than movements powering similarly priced timekeepers made by IWC and other majors.

 The rest of the display is more or less the same.